Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Results

 As interest in biological machine learning continues to grow, understanding how neuronal networks respond to stimulation becomes increasingly important.
 A prevailing belief in the fields of learning and neuroplasticity is that appropriate stimulation strategies can guide network development toward desired structures, enabling the performance of specific tasks.
 Consequently, it is essential to evaluate the effectiveness of particular stimulation protocols to ensure that they successfully trigger learning.
 Without this validation, the potential for achieving meaningful outcomes in network training may be compromised.

-To study how visual informatics techniques can help to identify the effectiveness of stimulation, we employ an \emph{in silico} model consisting of \(N=195\) neurons to simulate two sets of neuronal activities under different scenarios.
-The first set includes three conditions: (i) spontaneous activity, (ii) activity while the bottom left region is under weak stimulation, and (iii) activity while the top right region is under weak stimulation.
-The second set consists of the same activities but under strong stimulation conditions.
-We employ MDE with a correlation metric on both sets of data, and the embedded activity data are shown in \fig{fig_silico_stim}.
+To study how visual informatics techniques can help identify the effectiveness of stimulation, we employ an \emph{in silico} model consisting of \(N=195\) neurons.
+We simulate two stimulation strengths and, for each strength, three recordings: baseline activity, stimulation applied to the bottom-left region (BL), and stimulation applied to the top-right region (TR).
+We compare MDE with a cosine metric against PCA, and evaluate the embeddings using the same quantities introduced above.

-As illustrated in \fig{fig_silico_stim} A, the MDE embedding reveals that there is little difference between spontaneous activity and the activities under weak stimulation.
-The data points form a dense cluster, suggesting that weak stimulation does not significantly alter neuronal firing patterns from spontaneous activity.
-In contrast, \fig{fig_silico_stim} B shows that under strong stimulation, the embedded data points separate into distinct clusters.
-This indicates a marked difference in neuronal activity, highlighting the influence of stimulation strength on network behavior.
-Furthermore, the cluster representing spontaneous activity is positioned between the clusters associated with stimulation in the bottom left and top right regions.
-This arrangement reflects MDE's ability to preserve the global structure of the data, suggesting that as stimulation is applied to opposite corners of the network, the resulting firing patterns diverge in a manner that maintains proximity to spontaneous activity.

-Applying appropriate stimulation to biological cultures is inherently challenging due to the complex interactions and variability within living systems.
-The findings from this \emph{in silico} model provide a valuable tool for distinguishing whether a given stimulation protocol is effective.
-By analyzing the neuronal responses to different stimulation conditions, we can gain insights into the optimal strategies for promoting desired network behaviors in real biological systems.
-This approach not only enhances our understanding of neuronal dynamics but also informs future experimental designs aimed at harnessing stimulation for therapeutic purposes.
+For weak stimulation, \fig{fig_silico_stim}A shows that the baseline, BL, and TR recordings strongly overlap in the MDE embedding.
+The PCA inset gives a similar picture, indicating that the weak stimulation does not move the population activity far away from the spontaneous state.
+This is also seen in \fig{fig_silico_stim}B. The original cosine-shape radius remains close to the baseline value, and both MDE and PCA reproduce the absence of a large expansion or contraction of the activity cloud.
+The centroid-distance diagnostic in \fig{fig_silico_stim}C is less stable, because the original centroid distances between the three recordings are very small.
+In this near-null regime, small changes in the embedding can change the rank ordering of the three pairwise distances.